 Genius Hour gives kids to things to do that they care deeply about–things that are really, really hard, and that don’t have pre-determined criteria to measure success.
 Really incredible things can happen as a result.
 Students have autonomy and control over the way they learn and what they learn, a purpose that matters to them and has value in their lives, and the ability to master the path by which they acquire and share what they learn.

-On October 3rd, I’ll introduce this strategy in a free, one-hour workshop that gives you the information you need to begin to think about introducing this strategy for your students.
-You’ll have a chance to reflect about this approach and to begin to personalize the resources and practices I know first-hand work well for students for your own classroom.
-Then, our group will meet again on September 10th to share ideas and help fine-tune everyone’s approach to their own Genius Hour
+In our first workshop session, I introduce this strategy and give you the information you need to begin to think about introducing Genius Hour for your students.
+You’ll have a chance to reflect about this approach and to begin to personalize the resources and practices that I know first-hand will work well for students for your own classroom.
+Our group will meet again on October 15th to share ideas and help fine-tune everyone’s approach to their own Genius Hour.